 As a student in pre-professional health studies, you should take advantage of the many health care-related and non-health care related volunteer opportunities available through Alpha Epsilon Delta (AED)/Pre-Health Club.
 This organization offers two ways to volunteer: Special Service Projects and Continuous Service Experiences.
 A Special Service Project might be helping with a blood drive, for example.
 Continuous Service requires weekly volunteering in a hospital, clinic, nursing home or similar setting.
 This type of experience is especially important for students applying to medical school.

 Involvement with other pre-health student clubs and organizations also provides you with opportunities to serve in various health care settings.
-Check out the pre-health clubs and organizations sponsored by the Pre-Professional Health Studies Office here.
+Check out the pre-health clubs and organizations sponsored by the Office of Pre-Health & Pre-Law Studies here.

 Additional service opportunities can be found by browsing the Saint Louis University Center for Service and Community Engagement online community partner database.